 Added the Appendix.
 Configure real-time VM Evacuation alerts in Alert Center document, which provides step-by-step instructions for setting up real-time alerts for VM evacuation start and completion events using KakaoCloud Alert Center.
 Configure alert policies and notification channels to quickly detect and respond effectively to VM evacuation events during hypervisor maintenance or downtime.

 Added a tutorial document explaining how to use WSL (Windows Subsystem for Linux) on Windows instances.
-WSL (Windows Subsystem for Linux) allows developers to easily utilize a Linux environment on Windows computers or Windows-based cloud instances.
-With WSL, you can install Linux distributions (e.g., Ubuntu, OpenSUSE, Kali, Debian, Arch Linux
+WSL (Windows Subsystem for Linux) allows developers to easily use a Linux environment on Windows computers or Windows-based cloud instances.
+With WSL, you can install Linux distributions such as Ubuntu, OpenSUSE, Kali, Debian, and Arch Linux, and run Linux applications, utilities, and Bash command-line tools.
+For details, see Use WSL (Windows Subsystem for Linux) on a Windows instance.

 Removed older kernel versions of the same images to align with the latest kernel versions.
 Existing instances can continue to use the old images.
 Removed images are as follows: